Chapter 10 Managing Field Trials

 • In case of errors in the uploaded file such as missing or invalid data, a window will appear listing the specific errors in the file that must be corrected before a successful upload.

-• You can upload a trial with field management factor(s) by adding additional column(s).
-The column header will be the factor e.g. fertilizer, watering regime, inoculation, etc. and the values in these columns will be either 1 or empty, indicating that the factor was applied to the plot or not.
+• You can upload a trial with treatments by adding additional column(s).
+The column header will be the treatment e.g. fertilizer, watering regime, inoculation, etc. and the values in these columns will be either 1 or empty, indicating that the treatment was applied to the plot or not.

 Step 2: